-I’m not a gardener but somehow (subconsciously) I have managed to pull off a hygge inspired garden.
-Like I said a few posts back I am obsessed with creating cosy comforting spaces – simply because they immediately make you happy.
+I’m not a gardener but somehow (subconsciously) I have managed to pull off a hygiene inspired garden.
+This holds true especially of our patio, as I came across this wonderful patio cleaner review, to which, I can attribute the hygiene of the patio.
+Before you start converting your garden into a sanctuary you first need to check this content to avoid unwanted surprises.
+Make sure to check your roof and guttering system.
+You can get help from professional roofers.
+Not all rain gutter guards are created the same.
+In fact, there are some gutter guards that aren’t matched to the pitch of your roof.
+Like I said a few posts back I am obsessed with creating cozy comforting spaces – simply because they immediately make you happy.
 It’s got nothing to do with material stuff it’s about creating experiences and memories that literally make you feel happier.

 Have a fire-pit.
 I am obsessed by fire, I’ve got an outdoor fire pit, an outdoor fireplace and a fire pit installed in the outside kitchen for Dutch oven cooking – I’m obsessed.
 Fire pits are fab, particularly in spring when there is a bit of a nip in the air.
 I sit outside wrapped in a squishy blanket transfixed by the flames with my cup of coffee or glass of vino.
 It makes me happy.